 Two big security flaws in the chips that power nearly every computer, smartphone and tablet on Earth.

-Also, what I was planning on naming my kids one day.
+Also, what I was planning on naming my daughters one day.

 How do Meltdown and Spectre mess with my devices?